microchip-pic-avr-tools/pyawsutils/pypi.md

 ```

 #### register-jitr action
-The register-jitr action uses Just-In-Time-Registration(JITR) of device certificates on AWS IoT
+The register-jitr action setup an AWS account for Just in time registration(JITR) with your AWS profile.
+A cloudformation stack(MCHPStack) is created including a lambda function that registers the device when it connects for the first time.

 Example:
 ```bash